US and Russia try to lower temperature in Ukraine crisis | Politics

 On Thursday, Biden sought to clarify his comments by cautioning that any Russian troop movements across Ukraine's border would constitute an invasion and that Moscow would “pay a heavy price” for such an action.

 “I've been absolutely clear with President Putin,” Biden said.
 “He has no misunderstanding: Any, any assembled Russian units move across the Ukrainian border, that is an invasion.”
-Russia has denied it is planning an invasion and instead accused the West on Thursday of plotting “provocations” in Ukraine, citing the delivery of weapons to the country by British military transport planes in recent days.
+Russia on Thursday accused the West of plotting “provocations” in Ukraine, citing the delivery of weapons to the country by British military transport planes in recent days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)